tom-howard/ros/docs/com2009/la2/getting-started.md

     !!! warning
         **Your GitHub account password won't work here!** You'll need to [generate a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) and use this instead!

+1. Back on GitHub, add your team members to the repo as collaborators.
+All team members should then be able to pull the remote repo into their own Catkin Workspaces (`cd ~/catkin_ws/src/` & `git clone {REMOTE_URL}`), make contributions and push these back to the remote repo as required.

 ### 3.4.
 Transferring Your Package from WSL-ROS to a Robot Laptop {#laptop}